Multrum

-A multrum is a large composting vessel, predominantly meant to decompose toilet excreta but also other organic residue.
-It is originally a composite word consisting of "multna" which means moldering or composting in Swedish and "rum" which is the Swedish word for room.
+A multrum is a Swedish word (not in the Oxford English Dictionary) for a large composting vessel, predominantly meant to decompose toilet excreta but also other organic residue.
+It is a composite of the Swedish words "multna" (moldering or composting) and "rum" (room).
 A multrum has over several decades become a noun and has come to mean any large composting chamber connected to a toilet.
-This should not be confused with Clivus multrum which is a proprietary product.
-In Scandinavia there are many kinds of composting toilet multrums like Mullis, CompostEra besides Clivus Multrum.
+In Scandinavia there are many brands of composting toilet multrums, including Mullis, CompostEra, and Clivus Multrum.